Dozens are sick in E. coli outbreak linked to carrots. Here’s what to know about symptoms and how it spreads

 By Sam Tupper, CNN

+“Shortly thereafter, she was notified that she had tested positive for shiga-toxin producing E. coli, and was contacted and questioned by the health department, which confirmed she had eaten Grimmway Farms’ carrots prior to her illness onset,” according to a lawsuit filed Monday on Pratt’s behalf in the Kern County, California, Superior Court.

-(CNN) — An E. coli outbreak connected to several recalled brands of bagged organic carrots led to one death and over a dozen hospitalizations, according to the US Centers for Disease Control and Prevention.
+The US Centers for Disease Control and Prevention recently announced that an E. coli outbreak connected to bagged organic carrots sold under several brand names, including Bunny-Luv and the store brands for Kroger, Publix, Target, Trader Joe’s, Walmart, Wegmans and Whole Foods, has led to one death and over a dozen hospitalizations.

 Anyone who purchased the carrots is urged to avoid eating them.
-Instead, throw them away and wash any item and surface that might have come into contact with them using hot, soapy water.
+Instead, throw them away and wash any item or surface that might have come into contact with them using hot, soapy water.

 What is E. coli?

-The type of bacteria involved in this outbreak is E. Coli O121:H19, a strain of the dangerous Shiga toxin-producing E. coli, or STEC, which has been linked to ground beef, romaine lettuce and water in the past, the CDC says.
-The Shiga toxin can penetrate and kill cells, causing tissue damage.
+The type of bacteria involved in this outbreak is E. coli O121:H19, a strain of dangerous Shiga toxin-producing E. coli, which has been linked to ground beef, romaine lettuce and water in the past, the CDC says.
+Shiga toxin can penetrate and kill cells, causing tissue damage.

 How do you get E. coli?